Mlýny (play)

-Mlýny (English: The Mills) is a Czech comedy play based on the early work of Václav Havel and Karel Brynda: Žít po svém (Live My Life).
+Mlýny (English: The Mills) is a Czech comedy play, based on the early work of Václav Havel and Karel Brynda: Život před sebou (Life in front of you).
+It premiered in 1994.

 Story

 The storyline is set in a military unit during the socialist era.
 The simple intrigue showed shooting a civilist for guard's service.
 A starting point of this satiric comedy depicts people's army as totally absurd "machine" destroying people's characters.